SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 10 November, 2024
+### 📅 Monday, 11 November, 2024
 ------
 ### Events
 ------
-Certainly!
-Here are some events that typically occur around November 10 in the USA:

-- **U.S. Marine Corps Birthday**:
-  - Celebrated annually on November 10.
-  - Marks the founding of the Marine Corps in 1775.
-  - Includes formal events like the Marine Corps Birthday Ball, cake-cutting ceremonies, and other commemorative activities.

-- **Veterans Day Observations** (though Veterans Day is on November 11):
-  - Preparations and early events
+On November 11th in the United States, the country observes Veterans Day.
+Here are some key points about the event:

+- **Purpose**: Veterans Day honors military veterans, who are individuals that have served in the United States Armed Forces.

+- **History**: Originally known as Armistice Day, it commemorated the end of World War I, which officially occurred on the 11th hour of the 11th day of the 11th month in 1918.
+In
 ### Positive Qoute
 ------
-"Rise above the storm and you will find the sunshine ☀️🌈✨"
+"Choose joy daily and let your light shine bright! ✨😊☀️"